byintention/takeaction/README.md

 - Avoid main telecoms providers - use GiffGaff, EcoTalk and/or Phone Coop if you can
 - No need for latest phones and computers - make them last, use reconditioned or repaired items
 - Use Linux if you can - most folks don't know how to use Windows anyway, so Linux probably won't be any harder.
 Ubuntu works fine on most recentish laptops/PCs and can keep older machines in use rather than landfill
-- **Don't use AI** or support companies that do - based on theft, huge power and water usage etc.
+- **Don't use AI** or support companies that do - based on theft, huge power and water usage
 - Community energy - solar, wind turbines

 ## Fact checking